Understand Custom Chart

 For example, to interpolate the name of a dataset field being dragged into field a (Dimension Field) into the chart template: @{fields.a.name}

-Similar with field reference, to pass the value of an option to Vega-lite chart: @{options.option_name}
+Similar to field reference, to pass the value of an option to Vega-lite chart: @{options.option_name}